 The Rector is chairman of the Vestry.
 Wardens, elected for up to three consecutive two-year terms, are the lay chairs of the Vestry, and have canonical authority for the parish when the rectorship is vacant.
 Members are elected for up to two consecutive three-year terms.
 Governed by national and diocesan canon law, New Jersey State Religious Corporation law, and our own by-laws, the Vestry leads the parish in setting policies and goals, maintaining the buildings, and raising financial support for the mission of the parish.

-For questions about the Vestry or to contact individual members, email the Parish Administrator, Mary Fezza, or call 201.652.2350 x13.
+For questions about the Vestry or to contact individual members, email the Parish Administrator, Jessica Sheehan, or call (201) 652-2350 x13.